Samcode-16/Web-Development/README.md

 # Web-Development
 A collection of assignments, projects, and experiments I’m building while learning web development.

-# Web Development Practice — [Your Name or Username]
+# Web Development Practice - By Samudyatha K Bhat

 > *"Practicing and growing in web development.
 Building full-stack web dev skills with hands-on projects."*